 Here’s what you can expect to get back:

 - Examinations of individual chapters.
-At the end of each chapter we’ll take 1-500 words to look at ways to make that chapter feel cohesive on its own as well as appropriate to the overall story.
+At the end of each chapter I’ll take 1-500 words to look at ways to make that chapter feel cohesive on its own as well as appropriate to the overall story.
 This may be adjusted based on the length of your chapters or sections, but the overall amount of feedback should be the same.